K-6-computing-literacy/activities/activity7/activity7.md

 Students who are able to complete the above exercises will be prompted to try the coding exercise on blockly called [Blockly Turtle](https://blockly.games/turtle?lang=en).
 This is a program which prompts them to try and code shapes.

+## Reflection

+Have students display the patterns and share them with the class.
+This allows them to take pride in their work and see the diversity of patterns created by their peers.

+After completing the work with Blockly Turtle, ask students what they found the most tricky with the problems/levels in the website and how they overcame their struggles with figuring out the code.

 ## Learning Outcomes

 - Students will develop the ability to recognize and extend patterns.